YannikFirre/glide-optimizer/README.md

 ```

-For better optimization use Imageick driver.
+For better optimization use imagick driver.